Malachov/mypythontools/README.md

 And start developing.

-In your IDE do bulk renaming across files and replace `SET_YOUR_APP_NAME` with name of your app / library.
+In your IDE do bulk renaming across files and replace `SET_YOUR_NAME` with name of your app / library.

 This starter is for vue-eel applications (desktop as well as web) but also for python libraries that will be stored on Pypi.